CTSE-General/aws-hands-on/serverless-web-hosting/README.md

 The React Application in this project is based on [url-shotener-frontend-ts](https://github.com/aditya-singh9/url-shotener-frontend-ts).
 Special thanks to [adity](https://www.adityasingh.tech/) ❤️

+# ⭐️ Scenario: Social Media Marketing Campaign

+Imagine you are part of a marketing team for a rapidly growing e-commerce company.
+You have a new product launch and a compelling social media marketing campaign.
+However, the URLs for your campaign are long and unattractive.
+To enhance the user experience and track the campaign's success, your task is to create a URL shortening service with a user-friendly web frontend.
+This will help you generate short, branded URLs for your campaign materials, such as product pages and promotional content.
+Users should be able to create shortened links and view basic analytics, like click-through rates, to measure the impact of your marketing efforts.

 # Tasks

 During this tasks in serverless-web-hosting, we introduce two major different architecture patterns to host web appliction in aws cloud.
 We will begin with building a web applictaion (Url-Shortner) without cloud integration (Subtask 1).
 Then you have 2 different subtasks to deploy your RESTful API in aws cloud with different architecture patterns.